hodojek/lconvert/README.md

 - files with different extensions to different extensions
 - files in directories

+### Output patterns
+You can control where the output files go with patterns like "outdir/{{out-ext}}/{{file}}".
+The placeholders in {{curly brackets}} will be replaced and a subdirectory for every output extension will be created with only the files that have that extension in it.
+See more placeholders with '--help'
 ### Custom FFmpeg options
 Allows you to apply FFmpeg options (such as changing bitrate, resolution, etc...) to multiple files at once
 ### glob expansion